Futrell/cliqs/README.md

 `pip install -r requirements.txt` for basic functionality.
 Additionally, `pip install -r optrequirements.txt` for optional dependencies used for parallelization and visualization.

+### Setting up corpora
+Supposing you have your Universal Dependencies treebanks, as downloaded from the UD website, in a directory `$UD_DIR`.
+Copy the file `process_ud.sh` into `$UD_DIR` and run it with `sh process_ud.sh`.
+This will rename the directories into the format that `cliqs` expects.
+Then modify the path in `cliqs/corpora.py` to reflect your UD path.

 ### Example